Just Dance 2: Reception

 Problems from the first Just Dance game were noted.
 Motion controls were claimed to still be imprecise sometimes, Nintendo Life reporting its reporters "experienced more than a few dance battles with questionable end results."
 Additionally, "there's almost nothing for a solo player to do," wrote Will Holdsworth.
 Some critics also found the DLC song prices a little too high.

 Sales of Just Dance 2 surpassed those of the original; with over 5 million copies as of January 2011, it was the best-selling third-party title for the Wii.
 Laurent Detoc, CEO of Ubisoft's North American operations, stated that this achievement "[solidified] the Just Dance brand as a pop culture phenomenon."
+Just Dance 2 was nominated for Best Music/Rhythm Game of the year by GameFocus, but lost to DJ Hero 2 for Multi-platform Game Console.

 Other release

 A Best Buy Edition (titled Just Dance 2: Special Edition in-game) was released in North America which included three exclusive songs which are The Clash's "Should I Stay or Should I Go", Lipps Inc.'s "Funkytown" (covered by Sweat Invaders in-game) and A. R. Rahman and The Pussycat Dolls' "Jai Ho (You Are My Destiny)" featuring Nicole Scherzinger.